 Education:

 Currently enrolled?
-School name and address:

-Expected graduation/grade/H S diploma:

-IEP/504 Plan: - 177-SE 3

-Academic Support (Tutor, Gui idance i i

-Counselor, VSAC Outreach, A

-Have you been suspended or ex spelled at any point?

-Short-term and long-term educ
+School name and address: Expected graduation/grade/HS diploma: IEP/504 Plan: Academic Support (Tutor, Guidance Counselor, VSAC Outreach, Advisor): Have you been suspended or expelled at any point ut?
+Short-term and long-term education related goal

 Employment:

 Currently employed?
-Loca tion:
+Location:

-Dates of employment: House rs per week
+Dates of employment: Hours per week:

-Past work experience: 5
+Past work experience:

 Career preparation services:

 Vocational training:

 Military enlisted:

-Short-term and long-term emp lorment celati ad onale:
+Short-term and long-term employment related goals:

-Short-telli and long-telli emp loyment relate ed goals.

 Financial

 Do you have a bank account?

-Do you have a budget? - 1
+Do you have a budget?

-Do you currently receive any fr nancial assista ince?
+Do you currently receive any financial assistance?

-Do you receive Social Security
+Do you receive Social Security payments?

-Do you have any debt? -
+Do you have any debt?

-Do you have your credit report t?
+Do you have your credit report?
 Are there issues that need to be resolved?

 Transportation:

 Driver's permit /license:

 Driver's education:

 Vehicle:

 Medical Information:

 Health insurance:

 Doctor and last routine visit:

 Dentist and last routine visit:

-Special health needs: 2.5
+Special health needs:

-Currently in mental health/sub

-abuse treatment?
-Or in the pas st?
-If so,
+Currently in mental health/substance abuse treatment?
+Or in the past?
+If so, counselor/therapist:

-counselor/therapist:

-Past mental health diagnosis: 0.5
+Past mental health diagnosis:

-Current mental health sympton ms:
+Current mental health symptoms:

 Current medication:

-Have you used substances/alco ohol

-within the past 30 days?
-Please
+Have you used substances/alcohol within the past 30 days?

-Have you used substances/alco

-the past?
 Please describe.

-Intake Assessment: Legal, Current Situation, Interests, Skills, Strengths, Challenges egal: Past or present involvement with law enforcement, probation, court diversion, or incarceration: Probation Officer: Current Situation: Please describe your expectation ons for YDP involvement and activities.
-What are you hoping to address or accomplish?
-Please describe your future pl uns, interests, and skills: What are your major resource s and strengths?
-Do you anticipate any challen ges or barriers to participating in the program?
+Have you used substances/alcohol in the past?
+Please describe.

+Intake Assessment: Legal, Current Situation, Interests, Skills, Strengths, Challenges